Logo

 Here is what we did in class this week:

-• We reviewed the order of both sharps and flats, which are always added in a specific order!
+• We reviewed the order of sharps and practiced drawing flats

 Don't forget to please help your child pass off their songs and scales to earn pins!
 You just need to send me a video of them playing.
 The scales can be played with or without the back track, but they need to be perfect at least one time with both hands.